yracine/device-type.myecobee/README.md

 *************************************************
 3) Use SmartSetup and execute My ecobee Init
 *************************************************
-Click on '+' at the bottom of the main screen from your phone or table within the smarttings app, scroll right to to My Apps, execute My ecobee Init
+From your phone or tablet, within the smarttings app and on the main screen, click on '+' at the bottom, scroll right to to My Apps, execute My ecobee Init

 ***********************************************************************************
 4) connect Smartthings with Ecobee portal